sisinflab/CNNs-in-VRSs/README.md

  To reproduce the results discussed in the paper, please follow these three steps:

  1. Extract visual features from item images.
 You can refer to this GitHub [repository](https://github.com/danielemalitesta/ExplainableFeatureExtractor).
- 2. Train and evaluate the visual-based recommenders through [this extension](https://github.com/danielemalitesta/elliot_expl) of [Elliot](https://github.com/sisinflab/elliot), a Python framework for reproducible recommender systems.
+ 2. Train and evaluate the visual-based recommenders through [this extension](https://github.com/danielemalitesta/elliot_expl) of [Elliot](https://github.com/sisinflab/elliot).
  3. Evaluate the *visual diversity* (**VisDiv**).
 Again, you can refer to this GitHub [repository](https://github.com/danielemalitesta/ExplainableFeatureExtractor).

 ### The Authors